SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 explored the gut microbiome associated with individuals with CRC {Chen, 2013
 #2734;Chen, 2012 #2684;Kostic, 2011 #2435;Geng, 2013 #2686;Shen, 2010
 #2687;Sobhani, 2011 #2444;Wang, 2012 #3286;Ahn, 2013 #3263;Zackular, 2014
 #3457}.
-Each of these studies reported abnormal shifts in the gut microbiome;
-#however, there were no specific CRC-associated bacterial populations that were
+With each study, the number of CRC-associated bacterial populations that
-#consistently identified across all individuals or studies.
-This is likely due
-#to the fact that there is significant functional redundancy within the gut
-microbiome and various bacterial populations may fill similar roles in tumorigenesis {Lepage, 2013 #3479; Turnbaugh, 2009 #2387; Qin, 2010 #2337}.
+likely play a role in tumorigenesis continues to grow.
+This is likely due to the fact that there is significant functional redundancy within the gut microbiome and various bacterial populations may fill similar roles in tumorigenesis {Lepage, 2013 #3479; Turnbaugh, 2009 #2387; Qin, 2010 #2337}.
 Furthermore, some bacterial populations have been hypothesized be protective against CRC {Louis, 2009 #3480; Appleyard, 2011 #3494}.
 This protective phenotype may be mediated through metabolite production, induction of